 Alder Seeds Facts

-The way that the alder tree produces its seeds is slightly fascinating to arborists.
-It is the only native British deciduous tree that creates cones.
+The way that the black alder tree produces its seeds is fascinating to arborists.
+It is the only native British deciduous tree that produces cones.
 The seeds are grown in rather small cones that pop out from the thin branches of a mature alder tree.

-The pale green male catkins are striking against the light grey bark of the tree trunk and branches.
+The pale green male catkins are striking against the dark-brown bark of the black alder's trunk and branches.
 A catkin is a flowering, downy spike of male seeds that droop off the branches and are carried on the wind to pollinate.
 The female seeds are little ball-shaped purple catkins that are located just behind the showy male catkins that fade from purple to brown before they turn into the identifiable cones.